 Remember:

-Carbohydrates can play a role in the body’s energy in a similar way that fatsFat, a macronutrient essential for life, has been both revered and vilified throughout history.
-It’s a source of energy, a protector of organs, and a carrier of essential vitamins.
-Yet, it’s also associated with obesity, heart disease, and other health… Read More can (such as when the body is not dependent on carbohydrates, and is running on fats, such as in ketosisA Deep Dive into the Metabolic State Transforming Health and Wellness Imagine your body as a hybrid car, capable of running on two distinct fuel sources: gasoline (carbohydrates) and electricity (fat).
-Ketosis is like switching your body’s engine from gasoline… Read More.)
+Carbohydrates can play a role in the body’s energy in a similar way that fatsThe substance known as fat occupies a role far more complex and vital than often perceived.
+While frequently discussed in terms of diet and appearance, this tissue, properly termed adipose tissue when referring to the cellular mass, is a dynamic and essential component supporting a myriad of the body’s critical… Read More can (such as when the body is not dependent on carbohydrates, and is running on fats, such as in ketosisA Deep Dive into the Metabolic State Transforming Health and Wellness Imagine your body as a hybrid car, capable of running on two distinct fuel sources: gasoline (carbohydrates) and electricity (fat).
+Ketosis is like switching your body’s engine from gasoline to electricity, primarily using fat for fuel instead of carbohydrates….
+Read More.)
 Talk to your doctor or a registered dietitian for personalized advice on how much and what type of carbs are right for you.